 “You deserve it,” you tell yourself.
 But that same voice is also telling you to pump the brakes and spend this money wisely.

 You have numerous options when it comes to spending your tax refund.
 Some can provide you with short-term pleasure (like an expensive meal out), while others are more long-term in nature (think savings account).
 Here are seven ways you can use your tax refund wisely that will provide you with lasting benefits.

 U.S. households carry an average credit card balance of $5,700.
-The interest rates we pay on this debt averages right at 16%.
-These numbers keep many people awake nights, thanks to the financial and psychological stress debt brings with it.
+The interest rate we pay on this debt averages right at 16%.
+These numbers keep many people awake at night, thanks to the financial and psychological stress debt brings with it.

 Outside of making a final mortgage payment, few financial events in our lives give us as much pleasure as a credit card statement showing a zero balance.
 Consider using your tax refund to pay off as much of your credit card balance as you can.
 It quite likely carries the highest interest rate you’re paying and eliminating it will give you peace of mind and quite possibly improve your credit score.